communitybridge/easycla/docs/getting-started.md

 * Receive an email asking you to sign the CLA
 * Provide an electronic signature

-You will likely login through: [https://corporate.lfcla.com/](https://corporate.lfcla.com/)
+If you are using the LF-hosted service, you will likely login through: [https://corporate.lfcla.com/](https://corporate.lfcla.com/)

+If you are hosting your own, find out where to login from your admin.

 ## Dealing with Issues
-If you are having issues with EasyCLA, go to [https://support.linuxfoundation.org](https://support.linuxfoundation.org) and file a ticket.
+If you are having issues with the LF-hosted EasyCLA, go to [https://support.linuxfoundation.org](https://support.linuxfoundation.org) and file a ticket.

 If you have a GitHub login, you can also file an issue directly in this repo.